wailingwombat/wailingwombat.github.io/projects/ibm-mail.md

 ![mailmigration](/images/ibm-mail.png)
 `surveys` `user interviews` `enterprise design`

-**What did I do?**: I worked on moving internal employees over to a new mail client.
+**Overview**: I worked on moving internal employees over to a new mail client.

 **Role**: UX Designer and Researcher with one other designer